Zuplo

 This matters because API changes are hard to review in a diff viewer alone.
 A new rate limiting configuration might look correct in YAML, but does it actually throttle requests the way you expect?
 A rewritten route handler might pass linting, but does the response format match what consumers need?
 Preview environments let you test API changes before they merge.

-1. Spin up a separate gateway instance per branch
+1. Spin up a separate gateway instance per branch (a Kubernetes namespace for Gravitee, a standalone Kong instance, or a dedicated Apigee environment)

 3. Provide a unique URL or routing mechanism for each preview